ikromin/jphotoframe/README.md

 * Generates cached (resampled) images automatically
 * Current date/time display with custom date/time formats
 * Adjustable text font sizes
+* Fills in the background on vertical photos using the photo as the source

 ## Building